ilovedadata/ilovedadata.github.io/README.md

    the spent/won function returns the amount of money a user spends and wins given the times he plays and whether he plays a Superstar number or not.

-* **Inputs and Structures section** the parameters for the drawings are initialized;
+* **Inputs and Structures section**

+   the parameters for the drawings are initialized;

    two dictionaries are created to store the drawings count;

-   three dataframes are created to store the probabilities and the prizes associated to a combination drawing, the numbers drawn and their count;
+   three dataframes are created to store the probabilities and the prizes associated to a combination drawing, the numbers drawn and their count.

 * **Script section**